What Happens to Trash After It’s Tossed?

 After the materials are sorted, the “like” items are baled together.
 Then they’re ready to be converted into new materials, keeping reusable resources from the landfill.

 "Materials are purchased by re-processors to sort materials further by color, density, etc. After a certain polymer is shredded down to a small size and washed, this becomes a commodity on the plastics market that can be purchased by any product manufacturer to be used as a raw material."

 Many cities aim to increase their recycled materials as much as possible by incentivizing businesses and increasing the availability of recycling bins.
-For instance, businesses participating in the Phoenix Green Business Leaders Program have diverted 18 million pounds of recyclables from the landfill with a goal to increase their waste diversion rate to 40 percent by 2020.
+For instance, businesses participating in the Phoenix Green Business Leaders Program have diverted 18 million pounds of recyclables with goals to increase their diversion rates each year.

 In most areas, nonrecyclable garbage is sent to the landfill.
 In modern landfills, trash is strategically layered with complex liner and drainage systems, allowing it to decompose naturally with the smallest environmental impact possible.
 Once a landfill is full, it is capped and covered with at least two feet of soil to limit migration of debris and protect the environment from contaminants.